Balance your checkbook today for a better tomorrow

 How to balance a checking account

-Look at the statement.
-When your statement arrives in the mail, or you get a notice that your statement is available online, open the document.
+- Look at the statement.
+When your statement arrives in the mail, or you get a notice that your online bank statement is available, open the document.

-Locate your checkbook register.
+- Locate your checkbook register.
 Remember, this is your record of what money came into and out of the account.
-It can be helpful to keep all your records in one place, whether that be in on paper, in an app or in a file on your computer.
+It can be helpful to keep all your records in one place, whether that's on paper, in an app or on your computer.
 Take some time to compile all of your information in one place.